 No, they are not just fancy and colorful powders.
 Spices range from seeds and roots to barks and fruits that are used for flavoring, preserving and coloring your food, as well as adding nutrition.
 Some common spices include cinnamon, pepper, turmeric and garlic.
 Minimal amounts of spices can give intense and delicious flavors to dishes served to several people which is why consuming spices directly can be harmful.

 Other than their application in terms of taste and visual appeal of the food, spices are also consumed for their health properties.
 Spices are known to help in creating diet regimes which help in weight loss.
 Turmeric, cinnamon, cumin, ginger and garlic have all been linked to weight loss.
-So when buying spices, you may want to consider your choices according to your physical needs and body goals.
+So when buying and using spices, you may want to consider your choices according to your physical needs and body goals.
 Many spices and herbs can help you get proper nutrition; read this article for a list of iron-rich spices and herbs!

 Spices are significant for flavor, health, and for appearance, making them necessary for every meal.
 Buying spices has never been easier, their growing demand has led to all kinds of exotic spices being available at your local supermarket.
 Please be sure to buy ethically harvested spice–it’s worth the time it takes to research!
 Buying in bulk also makes them more ethical (and cheaper), since you are eliminating unnecessary packaging.

 There is room for personal preference in the area of its physical state.
 Many people do not have the time or do not wish to put in the effort to buy whole spices in their root state and then crush them to make powder by themselves.
 People would rather buy them in a powder state, ready to use at any given time.
 Unfortunately, that takes away the essence and the utilities of the spice.